gigamono/tera/README.md

 There is plan to support WebAssembly in the future.

-> Information provided here is for folks working on this package.
-If your goal is to get started with the Gigamono framework, check the [Gigamono repo](https://github.com/gigamono/gigamono) on how to do that.
+> If you are looking to get started with the Gigamono framework, check the [Gigamono repo](https://github.com/gigamono/gigamono).

 ##